prafullsalunke/gupshup-oauth/README.md

     done(context, event, channel);
 }
 ```
-4. Fetch the signend_link to share it with your users.
-This needs to be done in the MessageHandler section
+**4. Fetch the signend_link to share it with your users.
+This needs to be done in the MessageHandler section**
 ```
 var facebook_signed_url = gupshupAuth.getSignedURL('facebook', event.contextobj.contextid);
 var facebook_signed_url = gupshupAuth.getSignedURL('github', event.contextobj.contextid);